Menu

 Key Stage One

 At the end of KS1, teachers are required to assess each child in the areas of reading, writing, maths and science.
-National Curriculum assessment tests are used to support teachers’ judgements.
+National Curriculum assessment tests may used to support teachers’ judgements but are no longer statutory.
 For more information please see the leaflet Information for parents KS1 from the Standards and Testing Agency.

 Judgements are made as follows: